ToyibOtus/sql-end-to-end-data-warehouse-analytics-project/README.md

 ### Specifications:

-* **Data sources**: The source system that stores the raw data, and are presented as CSV files.
+* **Data sources**: The source system that stores the raw data, which are presented as CSV files.
 * **Build ETL Log Table**: Build log tables that track every ETL step, enabling easy monitoring, traceability, and debugging.
 * **Data Ingestion**: Load raw data into the data warehouse.
 * **Data Transformation**: Transform raw data into cleaned and prepared data.